This article is part of a series called How to Write a Resume. To start this series from the beginning, read the introduction.

 Using Action Verbs on Your Resume

 You’ve found some verbs, now put them into action.
 The idea is to precede your skills and accomplishments with a verb, and hopefully end each statement with concise facts and figures.
+I also have an action verbs list below to help you out.

 For example, let’s look at a job description for a software developer.
 I’ve highlighted the 6 verbs that match the applicant’s skills best.